-As one of the first popularisers of SF, Wells offered a number of utopian visions that existed in dialogue with his own views and the wider context in which his works were written and read.
-This week will consider the context and nature of fin-de-siècle utopian thought through Wells, his visions of the future, and the (static and/or dynamic) relationship between those texts and the contemporary world.
+As one of the first popularisers of SF, H.G.
+Wells offered a number of utopian visions that existed in dialogue with his own views and with the wider context in which his works were written and read.
+This week will consider the context and nature of fin-de-siècle utopian thought through Wells, his visions of the future, his predilection for eugenics, and the (static and/or dynamic) relationship between those texts and the contemporary world.

 H.G.
 Wells, ‘The World Set Free’, on Project Gutenberg: http://www.gutenberg.org/ebooks/1059

 John S. Partington, ‘The Time Machine and A Modern Utopia: The Static and Kinetic Utopias of Early H.G.
 Wells’, Utopian Studies 13.2 (2002).

 Christopher Innes, ‘Utopian Apocalypses: Shaw, War, and H.G.
 Wells’, Shaw: The Annual of Bernard Shaw Studies, 23 (2003).

 Robert Crossley, ‘The First Wellsians: A Modern Utopia and its Early Disciples’, English Literature in Transition, 1880-1920, 54.4 (2011).

 Helen Kingstone, ‘A Leap of Faith: Abbott, Bellamy, Morris, Wells and the Fin-de-Siècle Route to Utopia’, English Literature in Transition, 1880-1920, 60.1 (2016).